March 21, 2008

 Rodgers Builders executives did not return calls.

-Allen Tate Realtors.
+"It's a weird, perfect storm of strange occurrences that are causing this," says Sandy Kindbom, who heads the uptown office of Allen Tate Realtors.
 Tate is the primary sales representative for Latta Pavilion and 1315 East Blvd., which was converted to condos from apartments in 2005.

 Caught up in that storm are condo owners such as Brian Cowman, who moved into his $370,000 Latta Pavilion unit a couple of months ago, before the radon issue came to light.